 4. Valentine’s Day Is Actually Controversial In Some Places

 Take Belgorod, Russia, for example, which banned the holiday because it is designed for commercial purposes and “does not help young people to develop spiritual and moral values.”
 Some nationalist Hindu groups also protest Valentine’s Day traditions and celebrations and the influence of Western culture in India.

 5. Germans Love Pork — So Much So That They Exchange Pigs On Valentine’s Day

 6. Valentine’s Day Was Once Kind Of Violent In France

 Back in the day, France would hold a loterie d’amour, or a matchmaking lottery, in which men and women would shout to each other from houses across the street and then pair off.
 Men had the option of ditching their date for another if they weren’t feeling it, and the leftover women would get together, burn pictures of the lovers who spurned them and vent their anger around a bonfire.
-Eventually, the French government had to ban the event because it was one of those Valentine’s Day traditions that got a little out of hand.
+Eventually, the French government had to ban the event.
+Let’s just say that as far as Valentine’s Day traditions go, this one got a little out of hand.

 7. You Can Get Cold Feet And Height Anxiety In Thailand